Adventure in the Galapagos!December 2–13, 2018

 - Review this entire webpage for details

 - Submit deposit by check or credit card (via PayPal).
 Guests outside the U.S., please contact us for the best method of transfer.

-December 3 You’ll fly from mainland Ecuador to the Baltra Island off of Santa Cruz.
-We’ll immediately take a charter flight to the relaxing and beautiful island of Isabela.
+December 3 You’ll fly from mainland Ecuador to Baltra Island off of Santa Cruz.
+From there we’ll take a charter flight to the relaxing and beautiful island of Isabela.